markogrady1/jQit-Bot/README.md

 # jQit_crons

-These files are to be used in conjunction with **jQit** (jQuery Issue Tracker).
+These bot scripts are to be used in conjunction with **jQit** (jQuery Issue Tracker).
-They will combine to acquire all the jquery GitHub API data that will be required to run a successful tracker.
+They will traverse the GitHub API to acquire all the jquery GitHub API data that will be required to run a successful tracker.

 ### Implement cronjobs
 Note: the following files should be called in this order.